cstrab/spreadsheet-db/README.md

 ## Phase 4:

-Goal: Initial release in PROD environment
+Goal: Initial release

-Stage: Version 1.0 Release - The app with be considered Version 1.0 after this phase.
+Stage: Version 1.0 - The app with be considered Version 1.0 after this phase.
 Breaking changes are not expected during this phase, but will be flagged as bugs to resolve if occured.
 Unit test coverage is required (80%) for Frontend and Backend.
-Deployment to PROD environment is required.

 - [ ] Frontend: